I decided to do a review on the Webasto Thermo Pro 90 Heater system and for a very simple reason.. There are none

 As mentioned in the beginning of Gigi’s project, I didn’t want to have to deal with gas bottles, gas installation and/or certificates, and because I don’t plan to use caravan parks, the only logical solution was to use diesel power.
 Now before I get deep into the description of this system, I need to point out that it is an expensive setup and you also need quite a bit of room for the heater, the calorifier and two expansion tanks.
 You see, the Thermo Pro 90 is just one of the components required and once all the components are put together, you are easily hovering around the 3,000 dollars mark.
 I didn’t say it was going to be easy or cheap to build, all I said is that you can have lots of hot water for $0.35 cents per day.

 You could buy a smaller system already made like the Genesis II sold by Dieselheat, for around the $2,500.00 dollars, but as you can see from the pictures on their website, the water container is small and not insulated, and that mean having to turn the diesel heater on every time you need hot water.
 That way, it will quickly add to the daily running costs, making it a lot less attractive.

-You could also purchase the smaller Webasto Thermo Top Evo water heater for about half the cost of the Thermo pro 90 and still achieve the same result.
+You could purchase the smaller Webasto Thermo Top Evo water heater for about half the cost of the Thermo pro 90 and still achieve a similar result.
 There is also the Webasto Dual Top Evo, (possibly not longer available in 2020) where you have water and air combined into one single unit, so there are options to the cost involved in building this hot water system and it all boils down to what kind of quality and durability you are after.

 Originally, I believe Webasto only intended to market the truck industry and that would explain the complete lack of online reviews also from RV owners as most of them are not aware that this system is also perfectly suitable for the RV’s (medium to large) community.